 Develop the core features of your payment gateway, including payment processing, transaction authorization, error handling, and support for various payment methods such as credit cards, digital wallets, and bank transfers.

-Implement robust fraud prevention technologies to protect your customers’ sensitive data.
+Implement robust fraud prevention technologies to protect your customers’ sensitive transaction details.
 Keep payment information secure by encrypting communication channels and securing databases.

 Integrate your payment gateway with the Application Programming Interfaces (APIs) of payment processors and acquirers to facilitate transaction authorization and settlement.